gusvagner/Export-PDF-Angular/README.md

-# Examples of pdf generation with Angular
+# 3 ways to export PDF using Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.0.